gingersoulrecords/Hijinx/README.md

 # hijinx
-Custom HTML tags that do front-end JavaScript stuff.
+Custom HTML tags that help you do front-end JavaScript stuff without having to actually write JavaScript.